-These reviews will fall in line with the existing review process which is carried out by the Purchasing Manager and Quality Manager.
+These reviews will fall in line with the existing review process which is carried out by the Senior UK Purchasing Manager and Director of National QHSE.

 We have undertaken an exercise to assess slavery and human trafficking risk within our supply chains.
 We have evaluated our suppliers by considering the countries where our suppliers are based, products and services being supplied and volume of spend.
-The data have been evaluated against external sources on perceived slavery risk within sectors and geographic areas, to assess whether suppliers potentially represent higher slavery risk.
+The data have been evaluated against the Chartered Institute of Purchasing & Supply guidelines on perceived slavery risk within sectors and geographic areas, to assess whether suppliers potentially represent higher slavery risk.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes LMHUK's modern slavery and human trafficking statement for the financial year ending 31 December 2016.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes LMH UK Ltd and its group company's modern slavery and human trafficking statement for the financial year ending 31 December 2020.
+This statement has been approved by the LMH UK board at their meeting on 23 February 2021.